-"Slow down" may be the most common thing a music teacher says to students.
+"Slow down" may be the most common thing music teachers say to students.
 And rightfully so.
-Humans are wired to run when threatened, and to music students nothing is so reliably threatening as a hard passage they're trying to bulldoze through.
+Humans are wired to run when threatened, and to music students, nothing is so reliably threatening as a thorny passage we're trying to bulldoze through.
 So "slow down" has a venerable place in music instruction.

 By itself, however, "slow down" doesn't tell us much.
 When we're doing something wrong, slowing down is only part of the solution.
 What do we do once we've slowed down?
 If we don't know, we might keep doing the wrong thing we did when playing faster.
 After all, bad practice slowed down is just slower bad practice.
-And if we don't know the crux of effective practice, then we don't know how slow to go or how gradually to speed up.
+And if we don't know the crux of effective practice is, then we don't know how slow to go or how gradually to speed up.